 Avera Health Plans is pleased to offer a variety of pharmacy benefit options to members and employers.
 Below, you will find a range of useful resources available to you.

-Avera Health Plans also offers an Abbreviated 2014 Drug Formulary (PDF).
+- Avera Health Plans Abbreviated 3-Tier Drug Formulary (pdf)

 Medication Search Tool

 Depending our your health plan, we provide different search tools.
 Here are two examples of search look-up tools for our members:

 Not all injectable medications are covered on the pharmacy benefit.
 The injectable medication must be considered self-injectable which means you are able to give yourself the medication safely without risk.
 If the injectable medication is not considered self-injectable, the medication may be covered under the medical benefit.
 The following list indicates what injectable medications are covered on the pharmacy benefit: